github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 ----------------------------------------------------
 In this example we show how to model the return value from the **getInputStream** method as a **remote** source.
 This is the **getInputStream** method in the **Socket** class, which is located in the **java.net** package.
-Please note that this source is already added to the CodeQL Java analysis.
+Note that this source is already added to the CodeQL Java analysis.

 .. code-block:: java